gitveteran/Crypto-Data-Pipeline/README.md

    - **Procedure Execution**: After the data is loaded, a BigQuery stored procedure is executed to perform any necessary transformations and calculations, generating output in a final BigQuery table ready for visualization.

 3. **Data Visualization**:
-   - **Google Data Studio**: Connect Google Data Studio to the final BigQuery table to create visualizations and dashboards displaying cryptocurrency trends and metrics.
+   - **Google Looker**: Connect Looker to the final BigQuery table to create visualizations and dashboards displaying cryptocurrency trends and metrics.
-   - **Report Creation**: Build interactive reports for stakeholders or further analysis.
+   - **Report Creation**: Use Looker’s tools to build interactive, customizable reports for stakeholders or further analysis, with options to define custom metrics and alerts as needed.

 4. **Scheduling and Monitoring**:
    - **Daily Runs**: The Airflow DAG is configured to run daily, ensuring that the pipeline continually ingests the latest cryptocurrency data.